fenago/pytest-quick-start-guide/testing-with-pytest/Lab_6.md

 ### Registering Markers to Avoid Marker Typos

-Custom markers, as discussed in Marking Test Functions, are great for allowing you to mark a subset of tests to run with a specific marker.
-However, it’s too easy to misspell a marker and end up having some tests marked with @pytest.mark.smoke and some marked with @pytest.mark.somke.
+It’s too easy to misspell a Custom markers and end up having some tests marked with @pytest.mark.smoke and some marked with @pytest.mark.somke.
 By default, this isn’t an error. pytest just thinks you created two markers.
 This can be fixed, however, by registering markers in pytest.ini, like this: